Skip to content

 Start here: Your First Trailmap walks one tool from an empty directory to a passing run.
 Once you’re past the first run, the per-tool Scripted Tools (TypeScript) reference covers the authoring details.

 What scripted tools give you: custom tools, written in TypeScript, that drop into a trailmap with no Kotlin code, no Gradle build, and no per-tool YAML descriptor.
 Declare inputs as a TypeScript interface, write the handler against the typed ctx.tools.<name>(args) composition surface, and the framework derives the schema, the LLM-facing description, and the IDE bindings from the .ts file itself.
-Tools execute in a QuickJS sandbox on-device by default, or in a host subprocess when they need Node-compatible APIs.
+Tools execute in an embedded JavaScript sandbox shipped inside Trailblaze (no separate Node install, no node_modules); tools that need full Node APIs opt into a Bun subprocess with one flag.

 Two worked target trailmaps live in the OSS tree as full-shape references to copy — examples/ios-contacts (iOS, host driver) and examples/wikipedia (web, Playwright Native).
 Each ships ~9 scripted tools, a target-scoped system prompt, and ~20 trails exercising them.